-The indigenous groups in the northern mountains of Luzon (Cordillera) are collectively called Igorot while the groups on the southern island of Mindanao are collectively called Lumad.
+The indigenous groups in the northern mountains of Luzon (Cordillera) are collectively known as Igorot while the groups on the southern island of Mindanao are collectively called Lumad.

-Indigenous peoples in the Philippines generally live in geographically isolated areas with a lack of access to basic social services and few opportunities for mainstream economic activities or political participation.
+They generally live in geographically isolated areas with lack of access to basic social services and few opportunities for mainstream economic activities, education or political participation.

 Legislation Concerning Indigenous Peoples

 Philippine indigenous peoples continue to face problems regarding:

 - non-recognition of their collective rights to land, territories and resources

 - Human rights

 Amidst a climate of political repression, indigenous peoples are fervently struggling for the recognition of these rights in various forms, including assertion of genuine regional autonomy in the Cordillera and inclusion of indigenous peoples’ rights in the Bangsamoro Basic Law.